-End of March our Benny is 99% ready.
-Woelcke finished its work and now our vehicle is going to another company for some more work to be done on the chassis
+End of March our Benny was 99% ready.
+Woelcke finished its work and our vehicle went to another company for the chassis optimisation (stronger shock absorbers) and

-We visited the CMT caravan expo in Stuttgart and got some ideas for our travel trips in the summer.
-Because we want to combine our summer trip with an
+We visited the CMT caravan trade fair in Stuttgart and got some ideas for our travel trips in the summer.
+Because we wanted to combine our summer trip with an

 Furthermore we took decision regarding our toilet system.
 Because it makes no sense to flush filtered water through the toilet, we decided for a Kildwick composting toilet instead of a water-flushing toilet.
 This not only saves electricity, water and weight, but also facilitates the dumping process.

-We received the cost estimate for the chassis work and work starts.
-More
+We received the cost estimate for the chassis work and work

 Our new "Benny goes overland" logo is finished and implemented.
 It was created

 by Michael Quadflieg of www.herman-unterwegs.de.
 We recommend working with him.

 To gain some experience with an expedition vehicle, we made a three-week trip with an